Speech Therapy

 Sunshine’s Speech Language (SLT) Program

-Speech therapy is critical because the essential act of eating requires the controlled use of the vocal cords (larynx) and upper airways (pharynx).
+Speech therapy is critical because eating requires the controlled use of the vocal cords (larynx) and upper airways (pharynx).
 Swallowing rehabilitation helps patients avoid choking and aspiration pneumonia.

 speech therapy sunshine health rehab spokane3